simonjoom/react-native-project/README.md

 see https://github.com/jarvisluong/react-native-picker-js

 The ui have to be changed , the interest is to have a utility working for all types of node running with prisma.
 So it could be work not only with my database.
-By example i could add very fast one shop, in 2 click. change this shop-data and connect or change the nodes of this shop (like user_owners by example)
+By example i could add very fast one user, in 2 click. change this user-data and connect or change the nodes of this user (like user_owners by example)

 ![https://github.com/simonjoom/react-native-project/blob/master/copyscreen.png](https://github.com/simonjoom/react-native-project/blob/master/copyscreen.png)